rrainey/tempo/zephyr/tempo-bt-v1/docs/mvp-architecture.md

 * Do **control & health** on the **event bus**.
 * Use **smpmgr** for server/iOS file pulls + DFU now; swap later only if necessary (the Linux **mcumgr** app proved inadequate)

-This structure lets you compile clean V1 firmware that reproduces your current CSV logs line-for-line while being future-proof for PPS, SD cards, or a custom BLE file service.
+This structure lets you compile clean V1 firmware that reproduces your current NMEA logs line-for-line while being future-proof for PPS, SD cards, or a custom BLE file service.